-Table 3.1.1 Specifications of SR05-A1 (started on previous pages)
+Table 3.1.1 Specifications of SR15-A1 (started on previous pages)

-CALIBRATION Calibration uncertainty < 1.8 % (k = 2) Recommended recalibration interval 2 years Reference conditions 20 °C, normal incidence solar radiation, horizontal mounting, irradiance level 1000 W/m 2 Validity of calibration based on experience the instrument sensitivity will not change during storage.
+Gross weight approx. 1 kg Net weight approx. 0.5 kg HEATING Heater operation the heater is not necessarily switched on; recommended operation is to activate the heater when the sun is below the horizon Required heater power 1.5 W at 12 VDC (the heater is not necessarily active) Heater resistance 95 Ω Steady state zero offset caused by heating 0 to -8 W/m 2 CALIBRATION Calibration traceability to WRR Calibration hierarchy from WRR through ISO 9846 and ISO 9847, applying a correction to reference conditions Calibration method indoor calibration according to ISO 9847, Type IIc Calibration uncertainty < 1.8 % (k = 2) Recommended recalibration interval 2 years Reference conditions 20 °C, normal incidence solar radiation, horizontal mounting, irradiance level 1000 W/m2 Validity of calibration based on experience the instrument sensitivity will not change during storage.
 During use under exposure to solar radiation the instrument "non-stability" specification is applicable.
-MEASUREMENT ACCURACY AND RESO LUTION Uncertainty of the measurement statements about the overall measurement uncertainty can only be made on an individual basis. see the chapter on uncertainty evaluation WMO estimate on achievable accuracy for daily sums (see appendix for a definition of the measurement conditions) 10 % WMO estimate on achievable accuracy for hourly sums (see appendix for a definition of the measurement conditions) 20 % OPTIONS Longer cable: 10,20 m Cable with M12-A female connector on sensor end, non-stripped on other end option code = total cable length Extension cable with connector pair: 10, 20 m.
-Cable with male and female M12-A connectors option code = C06E-10 for 10 metres, C06E-20 for 20 metres Ball levelling mountable on (non-)horizontal surfaces with angle compensation up to 10°; retrofittable; one shim, two M5x20 mounting bolts and two M5 nuts included; requires 4 mm hex key for levelling and 4 mm hex key and 8 mm wrench for mounting option code = BL Tube mount with ball levelling mountable on tubes Ø 25 to Ø 40 mm with angle compensation up to 10°; retrofittable; one shim, two M5x30 and two M5x40 mounting bolts included; requires 4 m hex key for levelling and mounting option code = TMBL
+MEASUREMENT ACCURACY Uncertainty of the measurement statements about the overall measurement uncertainty can only be made on an individual basis.
+See the chapter on uncertainty evaluation WMO estimate on achievable accuracy for daily sums (see appendix for a definition of the measurement conditions) ± 5 % (WMO-No. 8, seventh edition 2008) WMO estimate on achievable accuracy for hourly sums (see appendix for a definition of the measurement conditions) ± 8 % (WMO-No. 8, seventh edition 2008) OPTIONS Adapted sensitivity range the sensitivity range can be adapted to customer requirements between 7 x 10^{-6} and 10×10^{-6} V/(W/m 2) option code = S"lower end of the allowed range"- "higher end of the allowed range" (range in 10^{-6} V/(W/m 2) Longer cable: 10 or 20 metre length Cable with M12-A female connector on sensor end, stripped (stripped over 0.15 m and conductors with ferrules) on other end V/(W/m2) option code = total cable length Extension cable with connector pair, 20 m length Cable with male and female M12-A connectors option code = C07E-20 for 20 metres